gustavohgmartins/HahnCargoSimAutomation/README.md

 3- Start HahnCargoSim project

-4- At the docker-compose.yml directory run the following command: docker-compose up
+4- In the docker-compose.yml directory run the following command: docker-compose up

-5- Access the application at http://localhost:80
+5- Access the application on http://localhost:80